MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 2. o2c
   Everything related to Order to Cash Process

->Currently everything in schema dbo is written in upper case.
+>Currently, everything in schema dbo is written in the upper case.
 Everything in o2c is written in lower case.
-This is legacy and should be changed in the future to all lower case.
+This is a legacy and should be changed in the future to all lower case.
 Also, all p2p tables should be moved to a new schema called p2p.
-Everything that's used for both like ETL functions should be kept in dbo (default schema)
+Everything that's used for both, like ETL functions, should be kept in dbo (default schema)

 ### Execution from Datafactory

-Not all stored procedures are executed from Azure Cloud.
-Only the 5 main procedures are controlled via Azure Data Factory:
+Not all stored procedures are executed directly from Azure Cloud.
+Azure Data Factory only controls the five main procedures:

 ![](2021-04-09-13-31-58.png)

->This is a trade off between monitoring capability in Data Factory and practicality of use.
-If every procedure is in ADF, the stored procedure that can be identified directly must be setup and published one by one and adjusted with every change.
-The *_EXEC Procedures help to structure the procedures while allowing quick changes without changing the overall flow in ADF.
+>This is a trade-off between monitoring capability in Data Factory and practicality of use.
+If every procedure is in ADF, the stored procedure that can be identified directly must be set up and published one by one and adjusted with every change.
+The *_EXEC Procedures help structure the procedures while allowing quick changes without changing the overall flow in ADF.

 ## CLEANED with ETL functions